 I often observe many leaders who think they are the exception to the rule.
 Maybe in some regards they are, but not across the board.
 Moreover, not all exceptions are created equal or warrant consideration.
 There are some obvious rules of personal and business behavior that we should all respect or at least take heed […]

-We need move towards not away from one another.
-I worry that lately we are a culture that has embraced a “divide and conquer” mindset.
-Instead of “win-win” we think “win-lose.”
-Instead of choosing to co-exist with people who think differently from ourselves, we further and further isolate ourselves from others who could potentially expand […]
+We need to move towards not away from one another.
+I worry that lately, we are a culture that has embraced a “divide and conquer” mindset.
+Instead of “win-win”, we think “win-lose.”
+Instead of choosing to co-exist with people who think differently from ourselves, we further and further isolate ourselves from others who could potentially […]

 The leader of an organization always sets the tone.
 Never forget this fact.
 I am often slightly bemused when I hear a leader complain about the state of things in their organization.
 It’s almost as if they remove themselves from the equation.
 They wonder how things have devolved to this point as if it is some deep mystery when all they have to do is look in the mirror.
 Your people are a reflection of your hiring decisions; the quality of your meetings is directly related to how you lead them and model this behavior for others; missing deadlines is a reflection of what you are willing to tolerate in others and yourself; a lack of focus almost always starts at the top; teamwork only ever happens when the coach sets the expectations and creates the conditions for this to happen; optimistic or pessimistic cultures are usually a reflection of leader’s point of view; etc.

 I have always been a fan of Dr. Gordon Livingston and his four books: Too Soon Old, Too Late Smart; And Don’t Forget to Dance; How To Love; and The Thing You Think You Cannot Do.
 I highly recommend all of them.
 I often refer to each of these books for inspiration and guidance.
 Today, I thought I would share some excerpts from his first book to help launch the week on a positive and thoughtful note: